triangledirt/obj/README.md

 model lets you grow a population of objects inside a self-partitioning geography

-you can then pull objects out of the model with the hope they will be useful in solving your problem
+you can then pull objects out of the model and use them to solve your problem

 read more about [model](MODEL.md)